ryanp543/portfolio/_pages/climber.md

 Spreadsheet of functional requirements can be found here: [Download Excel Document]({{ site.baseurl }}/assets/excel/Functional Requirements and Design Constraints.xlsx)

 # Self Locking Body

 ## Design and Materials

+The main body houses the drive and turret motors.
+The drive motor (1) rotates a through-hole drive shaft (2), which moves the wheel (4) on the turret through a bevel gear transmission system (3).
+The turret itself is twisted by a brushless worm gear motor.
+The body is made of 3D printed PLA plastic and waterjetted 6061 aluminum components, primarily for their structural strength and relatively light weight.
+However, weight on the main body was not minimized, mainly because it assists in offsetting the center of mass for self-locking.
+Nevertheless, it was ensured that the main body was not too heavy for the drive motor.

+{% include gallery id="gallery3" caption="CLIMR Drive System Cross Section." %}

+The main body is attached to a cantilever tail to offset the center of mass away from the column axis.
+This offset creates a moment arm, which generates a normal force on the drive wheel and a frictional force that supports the mass of the robot when all the motors are off.
+The drive motor has a worm gearbox, which prevents backdrivability.
+The end of the cantilever tail has the Raspberry Pi computer, the tendon-driving motors, the Kobalt tool battery, and mounting holes for modular weight additions if needed.

 ## Kinematics and Statics Modeling